The Schrodinger Equation as a Gauge Theory: Introduction

 The gauge/fluid viewpoint also opens a natural way to discuss the long-distance sector of the theory.
 The memory effects recently identified in shallow water theory \cite{Sheikh-Jabbari:2023eba} and in acoustic sound \cite{deAguiarAlves:2025vfu} show that hydrodynamic systems can have an infrared structure normally associated with gauge theories and asymptotic symmetries.
 A related nonlinear acoustic memory effect was also studied in fluid systems and Bose--Einstein condensates in \cite{Datta:2020rrf}.
 Through the gauge/fluid correspondence developed here, the same question can be asked directly for the Schrodinger system.
 For the linear Schrodinger equation, however, the soft regime is too dispersive to support an ordinary acoustic memory effect, since linearization around a homogeneous background gives $\omega\sim k^2$ rather than a sound mode.
 Once a local nonlinear interaction is added, the Bogoliubov spectrum contains a genuine acoustic branch.
 In that regime the $(3+1)$-dimensional two-form gauge description becomes the natural language for the infrared theory.
 The memory effect can then be understood as a late-time phase shift of the wavefunction, or equivalently as a displacement memory for probes coupled to the acoustic mode.
 We show that the dual two-form description completes this picture by relating the same observable to a large gauge transformation, giving the nonlinear Schrodinger system an infrared triangle of memory, asymptotic symmetry, and soft behavior.
-The relation between memory effects, asymptotic symmetries, and soft theorems is the standard infrared triangle of gauge theory and gravity \cite{Weinberg:1965nx,Strominger:2013jfa,He:2014cra,Strominger:2014pwa,Tolish:2014bka,Satishchandran:2019pyc,Campiglia:2015qka,Bieri:2013hqa,Pasterski:2015zua}.
+The relation between memory effects, asymptotic symmetries, and soft theorems is the infrared triangle of gauge theory and gravity \cite{Weinberg:1965nx,Strominger:2013jfa,He:2014cra,Strominger:2014pwa,Tolish:2014bka,Satishchandran:2019pyc,Campiglia:2015qka,Bieri:2013hqa,Pasterski:2015zua}.
 Its gravitational roots go back to the displacement memory effect and BMS symmetry \cite{Bondi:1962px,Sachs:1962wk,Zeldovich:1974gvh}.
-Here we explicitly demonstrate that the nonlinear Schrodinger system provides another realization of the infrared triangle outside its original high-energy and gravitational setting.
+Here we show that the nonlinear Schrodinger system realizes the memory and asymptotic-symmetry sides of this structure outside its original high-energy and gravitational setting.
+The same construction also identifies the soft sector expected to complete the corresponding infrared triangle.